Methods Of Decision-Making for Teams

 Consultative Decision Making

-- People who are affected by the decision are sought out for their input, allowing for greater buy-in to the ultimate decision made.
+- People affected by the decision are sought out for their input, allowing for greater buy-in to the ultimate decision.

-- By seeking input from varied sources a better and more knowledgeable decision can be made
+- A better and more knowledgeable decision can be made by seeking input from varied sources.

 - It takes longer

-- Buy-in of the final decision with the consultative method only occurs if your input is finally decided on by the decision maker.
+- Buy-in of the final decision with the consultative method only occurs if the decision maker finally decides on your input.

 Consensus Decision Making

-Many misconceptions haunt consensus; it is not a tool in total agreement among the team, nor is it a type of voting.
-The consensus decision-making method dictates that all parties involved have input on the decision to be made, and whatever agreement is reached (i.e., compromise) will not be sabotaged by the team.
+Many misconceptions haunt consensus; it is neither a tool for total agreement among the team nor a type of voting.
+The consensus decision-making method dictates that all parties involved have input on the decision.
+Whatever agreement is reached (i.e., compromise) will not be sabotaged by the team.

 - Full participation increases buy-in to the decision made